SMC One: The Gilson Seminar in...

 The Seminar is inspired by McLuhan’s innovative thinking.
 First-year students will explore how the humanities relate to other fields of thought in addressing the individual, social, and cultural experiences and effects of technological innovation.

 University of St. Michael’s College professor Paolo Granata, an expert on McLuhan’s work, will teach the course, which also includes a one-week international learning experience in Silicon Valley, California, during the Fall Reading Week.

 What is the course?

 SMC155H1, the McLuhan Seminar in Creativity and Technology, is a half-course worth 0.5 credits.
-It will be offered in Winter 2020.
+It will be offered in Fall 2019.
 The course consists of lectures, seminar discussions, guest speakers, and a one-week international learning experience in Silicon Valley.
 You will explore how creativity makes innovation possible and influences our individual and social responses to technological change.